Picking Winners in Daily Fantasy Sports Using Integer Programming

-\ABSTRACT{ We consider the problem of selecting a portfolio of entries of fixed cardinality for a winner take all contest such that the probability of at least one entry winning is maximized.
-This framework is very general and can be used to model a variety of problems, such as movie studios selecting movies to produce, drug companies choosing drugs to develop, or venture capital firms picking start-up companies in which to invest.
-We model this as a combinatorial optimization problem with a submodular objective function, which is the probability of winning.
-We then show that the objective function can be approximated using only pairwise marginal probabilities of the entries winning when there is a certain structure on their joint distribution.
-We consider a model where the entries are jointly Gaussian random variables and present a closed form approximation to the objective function.
-We then consider a model where the entries are given by sums of constrained resources and present a greedy integer programming formulation to construct the entries.
-Our formulation uses three principles to construct entries: maximize the expected score of an entry, lower bound its variance, and upper bound its correlation with previously constructed entries.
-To demonstrate the effectiveness of our greedy integer programming formulation, we apply it to daily fantasy sports contests that have top heavy payoff structures (i.e. most of the winnings go to the top ranked entries).
-We find that the entries produced by our approach perform well in practice and are even able to come in first place in contests with thousands of entries.
-Our approach can easily be extended to other problems with a winner take all type of payoff structure.}
+We consider the problem of selecting a portfolio of entries of fixed cardinality for contests with top-heavy payoff structures, i.e. most of the winnings go to the top-ranked entries.
+This framework is general and can be used to model a variety of problems, such as movie studios selecting movies to produce, venture capital firms picking start-up companies {to invest in}, or individuals selecting {lineups} for daily fantasy sports contests, which is the example we focus on here.
+We model the portfolio selection task as a combinatorial optimization problem with a submodular objective function, which is {given by} the probability of at least one entry winning.
+We then show that {this probability} can be approximated using only pairwise marginal probabilities of the entries winning when there is a certain structure on their joint distribution.
+We consider a model where the entries are jointly Gaussian random variables and present a closed form approximation to the objective function. {Building on this,} we then consider a scenario where the entries are given by sums of constrained resources and present {an} integer programming formulation to construct the entries.
+Our formulation uses principles based on our theoretical analysis to construct entries: {we} maximize the expected score of an entry {subject to a} lower bound on its variance and {an} upper bound {on} its correlation with previously constructed entries.
+To demonstrate the effectiveness of our integer programming approach, we apply it to daily fantasy sports contests that have top-heavy payoff structures.
+We find that {our approach performs} well in practice.
+Using our integer programming approach, we {are} able to rank in the {top-ten} multiple times in hockey and baseball contests with thousands of {competing entries}.
+Our approach can easily be extended to other problems with constrained resources and a top-heavy payoff structure. }

 \KEYWORDS{combinatorial optimization, statistics, integer programming, sports analytics} \HISTORY{}